-Symplicity is the CSD’s on-line career center.
-Through Symplicity, you can search and apply for jobs, access password-protected resources in the Document Library, sign up for CSD programs and events, apply for on-campus interviews, and research career fairs.
-1Ls are provided with access to Symplicity once they have completed their CSD 1L Curriculum, “You’re Hired” (see below).
+Symplicity is the CSA’s on-line career center.
+Through Symplicity, you can search and apply for jobs (including externships), access password-protected resources in the Document Library, sign up for CSA programs and events, apply for on-campus interviews, and research career fairs.
+1Ls are provided with access to Symplicity after the drop/add periord ends their first semester.
 For trouble accessing Symplicity, please see our help manual.

 Pro Bono information can also be found on Symplicity.
 Pro Bono opportunities are currently housed on Symplicity.
 Pro Bono and volunteer hours can be completed and tracked throughout law school using Symplicity.

-The CSD provides personal career counseling to prepare students and alumni for the job market and to help them develop a career focus.
-We strongly encourage you to make an individual appointment via Symplicity with one of our counselors to help you determine your career interests, map out job search strategies, practice interviewing techniques, and further develop the professional skills you need in the legal community.
+The CS provides personal career counseling to prepare students and alumni for the job market and to help them develop a career focus.
+We strongly encourage you to make an individual appointment via Symplicity with one of our advisors to help you determine your career interests, map out job search strategies, practice interviewing techniques, and further develop the professional skills you need in the legal community.

 On-Campus Interview (OCI) & Resume Collection Programs